-The numbers indicate the resolving power (R) and the offset from the direct image in pixels $(\Delta x)$ as functions of wavelength.
+The numbers indicate the resolving power (R) and the offset from the direct image in pixels (x) as functions of wavelength.
+This plot was accurate as of launch of ACS.
+The SBC MAMA detector sensitivity has decreased by ~9% since launch (ACS ISR 2019-04).